 Interesting wildlife that has sadly been eradicated elsewhere such as bears, wolves and lynx (as well as chamois, ibex, deer and boar) this could be an awesome place to travel (or to live if you’re a bit more rugged) these animals are hardly in abundance, with only 50-60 wolves and 500 bears they are found throughout Slovenia but sightings are EXTREMELY rare.
 You can hike down to Vintgar Gorge and all the way up to Mt.
 Triglav (not on the same day) but you can even have a trip around the lake on your way to the highest mountain in Slovenia, one of the easiest pathways starts at Pokljuka, not far from the Lake Bled.

-According to Numbeo, average post-tax salary in 2018 in Slovenia is just over €1000 while rent for a 1-bedroom apartment averages out at just under €400 in the city centre and the cost of renting decreases the further outside the city centre you go although remember! the more scenic the spot the higher the price!
+According to Numbeo, average post-tax salary in 2018 in Slovenia is just over €1000 while renting for a 1-bedroom apartment averages out at just under €400 in the city centre and the cost of renting decreases the further outside the city centre you go although remember! the more scenic the spot the higher the price!
 Bled is not inexpensive, a one-bedroom apartment in the city centre will cost you €150 per month and a meal for 2 in a mid-range restaurant will run you €35 (both sound quite reasonable actually), remember we're trying to find places with a good balance between cost and activities, thus Bled easily makes it onto our list.

 So if you´re looking for outdoor watersports, beautiful scenery and a lively bar over a floor-shaking club, the quiet town of Bled could be the place for you.

 So what are the takeaways?
-The biggest tip I can give is to stay away from tourist areas, no matter what Government or local authorities say, it’s not worth it, EVERYTHING costs more and in my experience there have always been loads of thieves, street vendors who sell rubbish that will fall apart a week after you return home, con artists selling flowers or ‘giving’ people bracelets and then harassing them for money.
+The biggest tip I can give is to stay away from tourist areas, no matter what Government or local authorities say, it’s not worth it, EVERYTHING costs more and in my experience, there have always been loads of thieves, street vendors who sell rubbish that will fall apart a week after you return home, con artists selling flowers or ‘giving’ people bracelets and then harassing them for money.

 Transport to tourist attractions is usually good as Governments want people to get there so why not stay outside the centre and experience the best of both worlds?
 (And save a whole lot of money in the process!).
 I didn't want to list the cheapest cities to live in Europe because what if you go there thinking 'great, it's cheap!' and there's nothing to do?
 So I hope I've been able to find a good balance between places that aren't super expensive but still have plenty to offer you either as a traveler or resident!

 Why not have an adventure in a different place?
-Instead of going to the same places everyone goes each year and then comparing photos just to say ´yeah I´ve been there´ wouldn´t it be way better to go somewhere none of your friends have been?
+Instead of going to the same places everyone goes each year and then comparing photos just to say ´yeah I´ve been there´ wouldn´t it be way better to go somewhere none of your friends has been?
 Have experiences they never have?
 Travelling can put you in a great position for interesting jobs in the future such as a travel guide, maybe you want one of the many travel jobs in Europe such as being a travel writer!
-In this article of the cheapest places to live and travel in Europe I´ve tried to give you different options that would suit different personality types so now it´s up to you!
+In this article of the cheapest places to live and travel in Europe, I´ve tried to give you different options that would suit different personality types so now it´s up to you!

-I know I’ve already put this picture of Granada here but come on it’s amazing right?
+I know I’ve already put this picture of Granada here but come on its amazing right?

-Feel free to let me know if you´re interested in a specific type of excursion, for example, I was only able to include one or two places focusing on outdoor adventure but if there's enough interest I can easily write one specific to this with loads of different adventure options!
+Feel free to let me know if you´re interested in a specific type of excursion, for example, I was only able to include one or two places focusing on an outdoor adventure but if there's enough interest I can easily write one specific to this with loads of different adventure options!

 Lee writes articles related to all things work and travel using his own extensive experience travelling the world with his dog as well as extensive research to give you the most interesting and informative articles possible!
 Look out for Lee's next article coming early next week on The Top Destinations for Erasmus Students!